Oneida County Courthouse (Wisconsin): History

-The courthouse was built in 1908 to a replace a timber frame courthouse that had stood on the same site from 1887-1908.
+The courthouse was built in 1908 to a replace a timber-frame courthouse that had stood on the same site from 1887 to 1908.
 The 1908 courthouse was designed by German-born architect Christ H. Tegen of Manitowoc, who had designed the similar Manitowoc County Courthouse two years earlier.
 The rear of the building has been expanded several times over the century to provide additional space for county government.

 Design

 The exterior of the courthouse consists of gray limestone ashlar walls, which are rusticated on the first story.
 The north, west, and south facades feature Ionic columns spanning from the second to the third story.
 The building is topped with an octagonal stained glass and copper dome.
-The dome is nearly identical to that of the Grant County, Wisconsin Courthouse, except that the latter uses clear glass.
+The dome is nearly identical to that of the Grant County, Wisconsin Courthouse, except that the latter uses clear glass, the stained glass in Rhinelander's courthouse was manufactured by the Schuler-Mueller Company of Chicago.
+It was damaged in a severe windstorm in 1964; the outer dome was quickly restored but the inner dome was not restored until 1987.

 The courthouse interior includes a three-story light well beneath the stained-glass dome.
 The four spandrels of the dome are decorated with identical mosaics depicting eagles.
 There are three murals on the third floor.
 Two murals painted in 1919 by Franz Biberstein depict romanticized impressions of the area's early fur trading and lumber rafting history.
 The third, anonymous mural depicts the Hodag creature of local legend.

 The grounds of the courthouse include a marble war memorial and various commemorative markers related to local history.